seek-oss/capsize/README.md

 ### `createStyleString`

-Return a CSS string that can be inserted into a `style` tag or appended to a stylesheet.
+Returns a CSS string that can be inserted into a `style` tag or appended to a stylesheet.

 1. Import `createStyleString` passing the relevant [options](#options).